fregu856/TSRT10/README.md

 - $ rosrun balrog cmd_reader.py
 - $ rosrun balrog manual_controller.py
 - $ Set Balrog in auto mode using the RC controller

+# BP4 demos:

+### SLAM on Balrog:
+- Connect to the RPI network
+- Connect the LIDAR to the computer and wait a few seconds for the LIDAR to obtain full rotation speed
+- $ roslaunch balrog OpenKarto_complete.launch